benjamin-dang/keycloak-import-in-docker/README.md

 ## Prerequisites

-- Keycloak installed, preferably matching the version of the import files.
+- image of Keycloak, preferably matching the version of the import files.
 - Import files of a Keycloak instance.
 - Docker or Podman installed on your machine.